js-lib-com/csv-plugin/README.md

 # CSV Plugin for Tiny Container

-CSV view for export and arguments reader for CSV import.
+This Tiny Container plugin provides CSV view for export and arguments reader for CSV import.
+Current implementation is based on CSV API reference implementation.